 OU University Theatre

 Cabaret opened on Broadway in 1966, but it remains shockingly relevant in 2019.
 Based in Berlin in the early days of the Nazi party, Cabaret is alluring and tempting, dark and horrific, and it still speaks to cultural and political topics that we’re debating to this very day.
-Cabaret features two worlds: The drab boarding house where American writer Cliff Bradshaw spends his days working on his latest novel, and the exciting and seedy Kit Kat Klub, every bit the opposite, where he spends his… Continue reading
+Cabaret features two worlds: The drab boarding house where American writer Cliff Bradshaw spends his days working on his latest novel, and the exciting and seedy Kit Kat Klub, every bit the opposite, where he spends his nights.… Continue reading

 The quintessential Christmas story about second chances, ghostly visits, and the things we can and cannot change returns to OU University Theatre.
 A new adaptation by director Tom Huston Orr is staged this year, and it’s rich in the history of A Christmas Carol.
 With poetic dialogue and moving moments for the would-be hero Ebenezer Scrooge, the audience is led into the colorful world of Victorian London and the most wonderful Christmas tale ever told.